perrymw/BlackProduct.Review-backend/README.md

 best for deployment as Heroku has build packs that supplement pyenv, but not poetry.
 That being said, Here is what we are going for in terms of fields:

 1) Business (model)
-   -owner
+   -owner.
-   -urlfield
+   -urlfield.
-   -emailfield
+   -emailfield.
-   -address
+   -address.
 2) Product (model)
-   -like and dislike(field)
+   -like and dislike(field).
-   -rating(field)
+   -rating(field).
-   -business
+   -business.
-   -market
+   -market.
-   -product type
+   -product type.
-   -file upoloading
+   -file upoloading.
-   -urlfield
+   -urlfield.
-   -reviews
+   -reviews.
-   -tag
+   -tag.
-   -times viewed
+   -times viewed.
 3) Reviews (model)
-   -Like and dislike (field)
+   -Like and dislike (field.
-   -rating
+   -rating.
-   -CustomStaffUser
+   -CustomStaffUser.

 4) CustomStaffUser